DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 ### Hydrophobicity

-Hydrophobicity is the behaviour of polymers in
+Hydrophobicity is the behaviour of polymers when they are dissolved in polar compounds like water.

+#### Hydrophobic (Water fearing)

+Non polar polymers such as Polypropylene are hydrophobic